lkesteloot/distray/README.md

     % cmake ..
     % make

 It compiles on MacOS and Linux.
-You'll need the protobuf compiler and library:

-    % sudo apt-get install protobuf-compiler libprotobuf-dev

 # Running